backamblock/slickstack-installer/README.md

 ### 1 - What do I need to start?
 * Ubuntu 20.04 VPS
 * VSCode and logged in to git - no VSCode? terminal works fine
-* this repo cloned LOCALLY on your PC!
+* this repo forked and cloned LOCALLY on your PC!
 * DO NOT fill in your API keys publicly in GitHub Web !!!
 * a working VPS
 * the VPS login user MUST be exactly "root"